greglank/greglank.github.io/ai.md

 <img src="images/ml-range.png" alt="Poker AI and machine learning preview" width="60%">

-*Note: This image is just a teaser.
+*This image is just a teaser.
 Don't worry, there will be a clickable version later!*

 ### Skills
 - Machine learning (scikit-learn)